 While the tower is pretty much bare metal, Cooler Master has added a sleek black top panel, and even though the heat pipes are exposed, they look nicely finished.
 Overall, I think this cooler looks pretty good.

 On the base, you’ll see a large mounting block, which has the three heat pipes squished flat to create a large direct contact surface area.
 It’s a crude method of doing it, but it’s always proven to work well.

 The bigger of the two, the MasterAir Pro 4, is equipped with a 120mm MasterFan, which can run between 650 to 2000 RPM.
 Of course, it’s a bigger cooler in general, so it’ll manage more heat, and should be able to operate at a lower RPM than the Pro 3.

-The design is obviously very similar to the Pro 3, and uses the same quick mount fan clips.
+The design is of course very similar to the Pro 3 and uses the same quick mount fan clips.
 Of course, there’s another set in the box should you wish to put two fans on for extra performance.

 With four heat pipes, the direct contact surface area is much larger too, so it should be better suited to processors with a higher TDP.